Panauti is situated at

 How long is a heritage walk around Panauti?

 You can literally walk quickly around all of Panauti's old town in an hour.
 However, you'll miss out on a lot.
+Make it a half day and you'll come away with something special.

 You can literally loop around the city in 15 minutes by walking so there's no rush.
 Then take a bus back to Kathmandu.
 It really makes a nice laid back day trip.
 You could also arrive in the afternoon, do half a walk, stay the night then finish the walk the next morning.